As amended in December 2019

 ARTICLE V. OFFICERS AND DUTIES

 Section 2.
 The officers of this Society shall be a President, a Vice President, a Secretary, and a Treasurer.
-Each officer and member‑at‑large on the Board shall be elected by a majority of all votes cast by the members present at the general membership meeting in May of each year.
+Each officer and member‑at‑large on the Board shall be elected by a majority of all votes cast by the members present at the general membership meeting in May of each election year.

 Section 4.
 The newly‑elected officers and the two members‑at‑large shall select the chairpersons of standing committees.